zhahui/kasisto-server-api/setup.md

 Keep an eye out for mapping the account types given by banks to match the enumerations needed by Kasisto.

+#### Gotchas

+> - Ensure you have the ability to handle `null` for accounts which should fetch
+>   ALL account details
+> - Check the account type enumerations and ensure you have them all setup
+>   properly
+> - Check the enumeration for Currency Codes

 ### Transaction Search